Boundary dynamics for holomorphic sequences, non-autonomous dynamical systems and wandering domains: Abstract

 Our methods apply in particular to non-autonomous dynamical systems, when $(F_n)$ are forward compositions of holomorphic maps, and to the study of wandering domains in holomorphic dynamics.

-We construct examples to illustrate the possible behaviours that can occur.
-Our proofs use techniques from geometric function theory, measure theory and ergodic theory, and the examples involve a `weak independence' version of the second Borel--Cantelli lemma and the concept from ergodic theory of `shrinking targets'.
+The proofs use techniques from geometric function theory, measure theory and ergodic theory, and the construction of examples involves a `weak independence' version of the second Borel--Cantelli lemma and the concept from ergodic theory of `shrinking targets'.